 How Can Commonwise Home Care Help?

 Remember, transfers and ambulation are no small tasks for just anyone.
-Safely transferring an individual takes a minimum of three people and ambulating a patient may require additional devices.
-Trained caregivers and health care providers are the ones who need to be assisting with these senior support tasks.
+Safely transferring an older adult takes a minimum of three people.
+When an older adult needs to ambulate with assistance, additional devices may be involved.
+Skilled caregivers and health care providers are the ones who need to be assisting with these senior support tasks.

 At Commonwise Home Care, we train our professional caregivers for a variety of in home care services, such as ambulation.
 We equip our caregivers to provide care for older adults with a range of debilitating medical conditions.
 Home care management services provide support for seniors and take the weight off of family members who do not have the expertise to care for their needs.